prostephano/behavior_clone/README.md

 # Attempt #4: Corner Case

 The resulting model was doing better, but it was consistently failing to make a sharp turn.
 It appeared that the model is not sure what to do if it is too close to the lane marking.
-This is more apparent when the model predicts a left turn close to the curve.
+This is more apparent when the model predicts an opposite direction from where it should go.

 ![sharp](attempt4_track2_stuck.png)